SunshineCommittee/SunshineCommittee.github.io/_articles/2019-09-13-boston-fig-fest-2019.md

 ## Boston Festival of Indie Games

 Tomorrow, September 14th, we'll be tabling at [Boston Festival of Indie Games][bfig], sharing our space with Megan's other project, "Vestigial".
 As promised in the last post, here's a post telling you all where to find us.
-Other great tables include D13 for Sunburst Studios, D23, and Petricore at D25!
+Other great tables include D13 for Sunburst Studios, D23 for Mass DiGI, and Petricore at D25!

 ![map](../assets/bfig-2019-map.png)